 You are often required to have your identity documents reflect your legal name and gender.
-It is sometimes possible to change them once you are here, but that can cause issues if you plan to return to your country of origin, depending on their laws.
+It is sometimes possible to change them once you are here.
+Changing them here can cause issues if you plan to return to your country of origin.
+It depends on their laws.

 If you need to make changes to these documents, it is best to speak with an immigration lawyer about how to proceed.

 In American English, alien is the legal term for any person who is not a citizen or national of the United States.
 Foreign national is an unofficial synonym.

 Most immigration and work visa matters are handled by US Citizenship and Immigration Services (USCIS), a division of DHS.
 Below are the most common options used by foreign nationals.

 A wide range of visas are available for immigrants and nonimmigrants:

 Also known as a work permit, this USCIS document authorizes an alien to work in the United States for a set time, usually one year.
 It is a card with your name, photo, and work eligibility expiration date.
 An EAD allows you work in the United States legally for any employer.